 Why You’ll Love It:

-Easy to Prep: Minimal prep and basic ingredients leave this dish ripe for both new and seasoned cooks.
+Easy to Prep: It needs minimal prep and basic ingredients, so it’s ripe for new and seasoned cooks alike.

-Heart Healthy: Full of vitamins, fiber and healthy fats, this dish is a great addition to a healthy diet and comfort hands down.
+Comfort food, for sure: Full of vitamins, fiber and healthy fats, this dish is a fine addition to a sensible diet.

-Perfectly season: The fresh herbs and garlic season the vegetables for layers of savory goodness.
+Season it perfectly: The fresh herbs, paired with garlic, season the vegetables in layers of savory goodness.

 Key Ingredients: